 Results: Natural, flawless, fuller looking brows.
 The results can last anywhere from 12 to 18 months, depending on different factors affecting the procedure.

-As an artist, my goal is always to ensure that you receive the best possible results from your treatment.
-This is heavily reliant on your skin being healthy, strong, and calm.
-Unfortunately, pre-existing skin conditions and skin treatments can heavily compromise the effectiveness of microblading, leaving both you and me in an unfavorable situation.
-So, before you go ahead and book your appointment, read these pointers below to find out if microblading is for you…
+Our goal is always to ensure that you receive the best possible results from your treatment.
+This is heavily reliant on your skin being healthy, strong and calm.
+Unfortunately, pre-existing skin conditions and skin treatments can heavily compromise the effectiveness of Microblading, leaving both you and me in an unfavorable situation.
+So, before you go ahead and book your appointment, read these pointers below to find out if Microblading is for you…

-Skin Complications – If you have skin which is prone to complications with eczema, psoriasis, keratosis pilaris and dermatitis (i.e., your skin is constantly flaking, itching, or aggravated), chances are your skin is in a is in a constant state of unrest and shedding and is not suitable for tattooing and therefore won’t hold the pigment well.
+Skin Complications – If you have skin which is prone to complications with Eczema, Psoriasis, Keratosis Pilaris and Dermatitis (example: your skin is constantly flaking, itching, or aggravated,) chances are your skin is in a constant state of unrest and is not suitable for tattooing and therefore won’t hold the pigment well.

-- State of Skin – If your skin has large pores, specifically in the region of the eyebrows and forehead (aka the T-Zone), the color will blur and result in a powdered look.
+- State of Skin – If your skin has large pores, specifically in the region of the eyebrows and forehead (aka the t-zone,) the colour will blur and result in a powdered look.
 Along similar lines, tattooed hair strokes will not lay properly on skin with deep wrinkles, which can make the overall look appear uneven.
-Moles, bumps, piercing, and generally raised skin around the eyebrows will also not be able to retain colour.
+Moles, bumps, piercing and generally raised skin around the eyebrows will also not be able to retain colour.

-- Skin Type – If you are a redhead, have thin, translucent skin with light eyes, your skin is very likely to be hypersensitive and your skin will not be able to tolerate microblading well.
+- Skin Type – If you are a redhead, have thin, translucent skin with light eyes, your skin is very likely to be hypersensitive and will not be able to tolerate Microblading well.
 The same applies if you just have generally very thin skin – it will bleed easily and not retain colour well.

-- Sunburn – If you are hoping to get microblading done but have gotten a tan or worse, a sunburn, it’s best to wait until your skin has resumed its normal colour and let your sunburn healed before booking in for a procedure.
+- Sunburn – If you are hoping to get Microblading done but have gotten a tan or worse, a sunburn, it’s best to wait until your skin has resumed its normal colour and let your sunburn heal before booking in for a procedure.